bLo0dRunNer/tmisc-ol/README.md

-You can find some Ebuilds for Gentoo here.
+Within this Overlay you can find some Gentoo ebuilds/tools/apps/progs/stuff/misc/etc.
-You should understand and know what you're doing.
+You should know what you're doing.

 USAGE